wihoho/KNN/README.md

 Questions:

 1. When normalizing data, do we need to consider TrainingData and TestData together or seperately?
 	For different datasets, the max and min values might be different.
 As a result, the normalization results for TrainData and TestData are not unified.
+	The Prof. said that the test data set is normalized according to the scheme deduced by training set.

 2. During KNN, is there a need to set a threshold to test outliers?
 	Should be No since there are so many different datasets.
 We may nesure that all test cases have valid class labels.